softcite/softcite_dataset_v2/Readme.md

 This section describes the methodology and quality standard associated to this dataset.
 -->

 ## Acknowledgement

-We thank Alfred P. Sloan Foundation for supporting this work.
+We thank Alfred P. Sloan Foundation and NextGenerationEU/France Relance for supporting this work.
 We also thank our collaborators and student annotators for making this dataset gold-standard and available.

 ## License